beamer-bridge/beamer/docs/source/whitepaper.rst

 The current implementation of the agent follows this strategy:

 * Challenge a false claim `claim stake + 1`
-* Challenge a claim with no filler with `cost of L1 non-fill proof` (Exact specification TBD: https://github.com/beamer-bridge/beamer/issues/346)
+* Challenge a claim with no filler with `cost of L1 non-fill proof`
 * Subsequent counter challenge should cover the cost of L1 resolution
 * Proceed with L1 resolution only when the stake of the opponent covers the cost and we are losing a challenge
 * Open a parallel claim to one of our rightful claims if: